krispad/Machine_Learning/README.md

       - Beer_Data_Exploration
    - Beer Models
       - Beer_Models.ipynb
-         - Contains models of the beer data viz., Random Forests,
+         - Contains models of the beer data viz., Poisson, Tweedie, AdaBoost,and Random Forests.
+         - Compares the results of the models.
       - beer2.py contains the python code (using Tensor Flow) for the Neural Network(NN) construction
       - beer_model2_image.png contains a schematic of the NN architecture